Do Go On - 500 (Part 2) - The Dolphin Experiments with Kirsty Webeck and Suren Jayemanne

 What am I thinking?

-Get this over with.
+Get this over with?

 It works.

-We're on the back end here, alright.
+We're on the back end here, all right.

 There are tapes of their lessons.